rrrene/bunt/README.md

     [:_cupcake, "Hello World!"]
     |> Bunt.puts

 Use this to give your colors semantics.
 They get easier to change later that way.
-(A colleague of mine shouted "It's CSS for console applications!" when he saw this and although that is ... well, not true, I really like the sentiment)
+(A colleague of mine shouted "It's CSS for console applications!" when he saw this and although that is ... well, not true, I really like the sentiment! :+1:)